 Disease and Pest Concerns

 Since watermelons and muskmelons are susceptible to many of the same pests and diseases, growing both crops in a garden bed may be problematic.
 For example, if the watermelon is attacked by stem borers and not treated, the pest can quickly spread and harm nearby cantaloupe vines.

-Encourage a chemical-free garden so honeybees and bumblebees pollinate the melon flowers.
-Also consider placing developing melon fruits on a piece of scrap plywood to keep them from resting directly on the moist garden soil.
+Encourage a chemical-free, bee-friendly garden so honeybees and bumblebees pollinate the melon flowers.
+Also, consider placing developing melon fruits on a piece of scrap plywood to keep them from resting directly on the moist garden soil.
 This prevents rot and can assist in limiting access of insects to the ripening fruits.